azsdk/azsdk-docs/02-Secure-Development/Secure_Development_userguide.md

 C:\Users\UserName\AppData\Local\Microsoft\AzSDKLogs\Sub_[yourSubscriptionName]\20170331_142819

 There are multiple ways that SVTs can be executed:
-1. Run against all resources in a subscription.
+1. Scan all resources in a subscription.
 This is the simplest approach and simply enumerates all resources in a specific subscription and runs security checks against all the known resource types found.
-2. Run against all resources in resource group(s).
-In this approach, you can target resource group(s) and simply enumerates all resources in resource group(s) and runs security checks against all the known resource types found.
+2. Scan all resources in specific resource group(s).
+In this option, you can target resources within one or more resource group.
+The AzSDK simply enumerates all resources in the resource group(s) and runs security checks..
-3. Run against a specific resource.
-In this approach, you can target a specific resource.
+3. Scan a specific resource.
+In this approach, you can target a specific (individual) resource.
-4. Run against a specific resource type.
-In this approach, you can target a specific resource type and have to use the correct resource type value.
+4. Scan a specific resource type.
+In this approach, you can target a specific resource type (e.g., Storage) by specifying the 'resource type' value.

-All the options are described below.
+These options are described with examples below.

 [Back to top…](Secure_Development_userguide.md#contents)

-### Execute SVTs for all controls in all resources in a given subscription
+### Execute SVTs for all controls of all resources in a given subscription
-The below cmdlet checks security control state and generates a status report of all Azure resources in a given subscription:
+The cmdlet below checks security control state and generates a status report of all Azure resources in a given subscription:

 ```PowerShell
 Get-AzSDKAzureServicesSecurityStatus -SubscriptionId <SubscriptionId>